ds5110/git-intro/README.md

 DS 5110 assignments must be reproducible from the command-line -- Jupyter notebooks are not allowed.

-Other documents in this repo have recommmendations for [setting up a development environment](setup.md) that works on all platforms.
+Other documents in this repo provide recommmendations for setting up a platform-independent development environment.

+## Repo contents

+* [README.md](README.md) (this document): guidelines for assignment submission in DS 5110 (github classroom)
+* [setup.md](setup.md): opinionated recommendations (with references) for a development environment
+* [conda.md](conda.md): cheat sheet & intro to software package management (cross-platform, polyglot, open-source)
+* [git.md](git.md): intro and extensive references for learning and using command-line git
+* [github-classroom.md](github-classroom.md): github-classroom workflow for instructors

 ## Reproducibility